Published online: May 2023

 4.3.35 To ensure that full account is taken of existing trees and landscape features within the residential curtilage, such features should, as part of a planning application, be accurately detailed on a site survey map.

 4.3.36 Proposals for extensions or other ancillary buildings that would result in the loss of significant local landscape features, in particular trees which are the subject of a TPO or which contribute to areas designated for their townscape or heritage importance are not likely to be acceptable.
 In other cases, where it is proposed that existing trees or significant landscape features are to be removed, the layout plan should indicate proposals for complementary planting.
+New planting and landscaping features can help to achieve biodiversity net gains, as well as contribute to the post development network for nature, allowing wildlife to move safely and easily.
+The use of native species of local provenance is encouraged as they generally offer more benefits to local wildlife than non-native species, as well as enhanced biosecurity.
+Consideration may also be given to incorporating features to enhance wildlife, particularly priority species.
+Such features can include integrated boxes or bricks for insects, birds and bats, as well as bug hotels and butterfly and bee banks.

 Maintenance, access and bin storage